 Many of us prefer to combine our support for the causes and people we care about with a desire to save on taxes.
-Fortunately, there are strategies to help us accomplish both.
-Whether you want to donate to charity or invest in a loved-one’s future, consider these tax‐smart ways to make your giving go further.
+Fortunately, there are strategies that may help us accomplish both.
+Whether you want to donate to charity or invest in a loved-one’s future, consider these tax‐smart ways to help make your giving go further.

-Consider giving gifts through a 529 education plan.
-Anyone, including grandparents, can contribute up to $15,000 per year ($30,000 for married couples electing to split gifts) to any individual’s 529 plan, without incurring federal gift tax or using the federal lifetime gift tax exemption.
+Consider giving gifts through a 529 education savings plan.
+Anyone, including grandparents, can contribute up to $17,000 per year ($34,000 for married couples electing to split gifts) to any individual’s 529 plan in 2023, without incurring federal gift tax or using the federal lifetime gift tax exemption.

-Morgan Stanley recently launched the Morgan Stanley National Advisory 529 Plan, the first 529 plan of its kind, made available nationwide, and offered exclusively to Morgan Stanley clients.
+Morgan Stanley offers the Morgan Stanley National Advisory 529 Plan, the first 529 plan of its kind, available nationwide, exclusively to Morgan Stanley clients.
 You can select from goals-based asset allocation portfolios, guided by Morgan Stanley thought leaders, that align with your unique time frame, risk profile and goals, while gaining access to institutional caliber fund managers and pricing.
 Speak with your Morgan Stanley Financial Advisor or Private Wealth Advisor and your personal tax and legal advisors to determine whether this strategy might be appropriate for you.

 Make financial gifts before year end to help reduce estate taxes.
-You can gift up to $15,000 ($30,000 for married couples electing to split gifts) per recipient to an unlimited number of individuals per year without incurring a federal gift tax.
+You can gift up to $17,000 ($34,000 for married couples electing to split gifts) per recipient to an unlimited number of individuals in 2023 without incurring a federal gift tax.
 Note that you can’t carry over unused annual exclusions from one year to the next.
 The transfers may help your family as a whole pay fewer taxes if you give income-earning property to family members in lower income tax brackets.
-The $15,000 annual exclusion doesn’t count against the federal gift tax exemption of $11.7 million for individuals or $23.4 million for married couples in 2021.4 It is noteworthy that gifts in the form of tuition payments made directly to an educational organization, as well as medical expense payments made directly to the provider, are not taxable gifts and do not count against your $15,000 annual exclusion for gifts or reduce your federal lifetime gift tax exemption.
+The annual exclusion doesn’t count against the federal gift tax exemption of $12.92 million for individuals or $25.84 million for married couples in 2023.4 It is noteworthy that gifts in the form of tuition payments made directly to an educational organization, as well as medical expense payments made directly to the provider, are not taxable gifts and do not count against your annual exclusion for gifts or reduce your federal lifetime gift tax exemption.

-Appreciated investments can be donated to qualified charitable organizations.
-Note that donating appreciated investments that you have owned for more than a year can allow you to take a larger deduction than donating appreciated investments that have been held for one year or less.5
+Note that donating securities that you have owned for more than a year can allow you to take a larger deduction than donating securities that have been held for one year or less.5

-A donor advised fund (DAF) is one option for gifting appreciated investments.
-A DAF, such as the Morgan Stanley Global Impact Funding Trust (MS GIFT), gives taxpayers a tax-efficient way to donate stock, mutual funds or other assets and claim a federal income tax deduction in the year the donation is made.6 Additionally, these assets can stay invested and potentially grow, tax-free, until you recommend which charities you should to receive a cash donation and the fund.
+A donor advised fund (DAF), such as the Morgan Stanley Global Impact Funding Trust (MS GIFT), gives taxpayers a tax-efficient way to donate stock, mutual funds or other assets and claim a federal income tax deduction in the year the donation is made.6 Additionally, these assets can stay invested and potentially grow, tax-free, until you recommend which charities you should to receive a cash donation and the fund.